SchwarzIT/onyx/apps/docs/src/development/index.md

 ::: tip Prerequisites
 We assume that you already have a Vue application set up.
 If thats not the case we recommend you first hop over to the [Vue Quickstart Docs](https://vuejs.org/guide/quick-start.html#creating-a-vue-application).
-Follow the steps there, then you will have a Vue application and are ready to continue here.
+Follow the steps there and then continue with the onyx setup here.
 :::

 ### Step 1: Install dependencies